bbarany/rapidminer-windowfunctions/README.md

 - **rank**: Numerical rank of rows inside a group, ordered by an attribute.
 Ties result in the same rank (e. g.
 1, 1, 3, 4, 5).
-The numbering can contain gaps behind ties, e. g. there is no second rank in the previous example.
+The numbering can contain gaps behind ties, e. g. there is no second rank if two examples have rank = 1.

 - **dense_rank**: Numerical rank of rows inside a group, ordered by an attribute.
 Ties result in the same rank but the numbering doesn't contain any